Masters in Business Analytics

-This class will focus on the nature of creativity and the creative process.
-We will discuss several definitions and theories of creativity, and apply these theories to enhance your own creativity.
-Several techniques will help you to recognize and remove barriers to creative thinking.
-We will apply these techniques to develop creative approaches to business and marketing cases and your own business and academic problems.
-While the focus of the class is on individual creativity, we will also discuss the pros and cons of team creativity and apply techniques to improve team efforts.
+This course focuses on the nature of creativity and the creative process.
+It discusses several definitions and theories of creativity, and applies these theories to enhance students' own creativity.
+Several techniques will students recognize and remove barriers to creative thinking.
+These techniques will be applied to develop creative approaches to business and marketing cases and students' own business and academic problems.
+While the focus of the class is on individual creativity, it will also discuss the pros and cons of team creativity and apply techniques to improve team efforts.
 Organizational creativity and implementing creative solutions will also be covered.

 Find out More